danklotz/rrrCOS/README.md

 ## Wishlist

-- [ ] More dynamic readin for files
+- [ ] More dynamic reading for files
 - [ ] Make it possibple to reload files from App
 - [ ] Introduce Waterbalance visualisation